Blog

 Standardize Interviews

-It may be fun and seem like a good representation of the company culture to conduct interviews in a relaxed, free-flowing conversation.
+Conducting interviews in a relaxed, free-flowing conversation may be fun and seem like a good representation of the company culture.
 However, it doesn’t always provide the best or fairest method.

-Unstructured interviews might lead to one applicant answering a series of questions utterly different from another applicant.
-Research suggests that this method is little better than choosing an employee through a lottery.
+Unstructured interviews might lead to one applicant answering a series of questions utterly different from another.
+Research suggests this method is little better than choosing an employee through a lottery.

 The problem is that it gives you minimal data for comparing candidates.
-It is ripe for unconscious bias if the interview leads to a topic favored by the interviewer.
+It is ripe for unconscious bias if the interview leads to a topic the interviewer favors.

 A standardized interview needn’t be as tedious as some assume.
 However, it should allow those interviewing candidates to use the same template from person to person.